bastienmichaux/notes/z-sketches/coding-principles.md

 **Don't Repeat Yourself (DRY)** recommends to avoid writing similar code in different places.
 Otherwise, future maintenance will be difficult: you have to make changes to the code in those various places.
 Which means more time, effort, and money.

 To avoid this, extract common logic into functions.
-Use generics to further reduce quasi-similar code.
+Use generics to further re-use similar logic with different types.

-Additionally, if there are any manual works that you can automate, do so to keep your code lean.
+Additionally, if there are any manual work that you can automate, do so to keep your code lean.

 ## KISS

 **Keep It Simple Stupid (KISS)** means keeping the code simple and clear to understand.
 Other humans should be able to understand it easily, whether they're juniors or seniors.

 ## YAGNI